-Moreover, as employees get sicker, they cost the business more.
+Moreover, as employees get sicker, they cost the business even more.
 Longer absences lead to greater productivity losses.
-And, sicker individuals are more expensive to treat, adding to company healthcare costs.
+And sicker individuals are more expensive to treat, adding to company healthcare costs.

 Telemedicine can quickly connect patients with a doctor to help find treatment faster and avoid missed workdays.
 By being available 24/7, telemedicine is always available to patients and saves them time and money.
 Plus, there should be no limits on the number of telemedicine consultations for ongoing issues, so a patient can always access a doctor.

 Anyone getting sick will agree that they are not operating at their best.
 Nonetheless, they generally resist seeing a doctor because of high copayments or deductibles.
 The visits can be expensive and benefits programs can be confusing.
 According to American Family Care, “on average, urgent care visits cost between $100 and $200” and “ER visits can cost upwards of over $1,000 a visit, with an average visit costing between $1,200 and $1,300.”4

 A telemedicine solution should be little-to-no cost to an employee and there should not be a limit on the number of doctor visits.
 Telemedicine’s all-access saves patients money while keeping them out of germy waiting rooms.
 By avoiding costly copayments or deductibles, employees are more inclined to take care of their illnesses, making for a healthier, happier workforce and better productivity.
 Plus, telemedicine helps employers' cost savings since claims are not billed through the insurance plan to drive higher premiums.